helios-ag/FMElfinderBundle/README.md

     instances:
         default:
             locale: %locale% # defaults to current request locale
-            editor: ckeditor # other choices are tinymce or simple, and form
+            editor: ckeditor # other choices are tinymce, simple, form or custom
             fullscreen: true # defaults true, applies to simple and ckeditor editors
             include_assets: true # disable if you want to handle loading of the javascript and css assets yourself
             compression: false # enable if you configured the uglifycss and uglifyjs2 assetic filters and want compression